snss231/tp/docs/DeveloperGuide.md

 * 2a.
 The index is out of bounds/invalid
   * 2a1.
 NUS Classes shows an error message.
   * Use case ends.
 * 2b.
 The fields provided are invalid
   * 2b1.
 NUS Classes shows an error message.
   * Use case ends.
+* 2c.
+No optional arguments are provided
+  * 2c1.
+NUS Classes shows an error message.
+  * Use case ends.

 ### Use case: UC06 - Generate emails of all contacts assigned to a task